2 Fascia Exercises That Will Balance Out Endless Sitting

 Pause on the right side and shear by making small circles with your legs two to three times in each direction.
 Then march your knees slowly forward and back two to three times to stimulate the tissue at the SI joint.
 Maintain the pressure, pause, and take two breaths.
 Tip your knees to the opposite side and repeat the moves on the left SI joint.

 The next move adds a bit more movement to deeply work out the kinks in your hip joints.

 Place a roller beneath your pelvis.
-Place your right ankle on top of your left thigh, flexing your right ankle in order to support the knee (very important).
+Place your right ankle on top of your left thigh, flexing your right ankle in order to support the knee.
 Breathe in.
 On the exhale, activate your core as you lift your legs up to the level of the roller.
-Left thigh should be as close to perpendicular as possible.
+The left thigh should be as close to perpendicular as possible.

-Place your right hand on your right inner thigh just below the knee and picture lifting the thigh up and out of the socket gently to encourage length at the front of the hip joint (be gentle with this one).
-For added support, you can place your left hand behind your left thigh or grab your right foot, but make sure that you don’t laterally rotate the pelvis as you hold either position.
+Place your right hand on your right inner thigh just below the knee and picture lifting the thigh up and out of the socket gently.
+This is to encourage length at the front of the hip joint (be gentle with this one).
+For added support, you can place your left hand behind your left thigh or grab your right foot.
+But make sure that you don’t laterally rotate the pelvis as you hold either position.

 Simultaneously push the right thigh up and away from you with your right hand while your left thigh presses into your right outer shin.
-Once this “push-pull” position is achieved, take a focused breath and actively tilt the pelvis on the top of the roller but don’t let your ribs rise.
-Maintain the tilt and take two or three focused breaths as you sense the length between your right hip and your right knee on every exhale.
+Once this “push-pull” position is achieved.
+Take a focused breath and actively tilt the pelvis on the top of the roller but don’t let your ribs rise.
+Maintain the tilt and take two or three focused breaths as you sense the length between your right hip.
 Reduce the two-directional intention on the inhale, accentuate on the exhale.